 A Video tutorial on “Comprehensive Design Code Coverage for Pressure Vessel and Heat Exchanger Design” by Bentley Institute

-This article is prepared by Mr. Satish Atmanathan, a senior oil and gas professionals with extensive work experience.
-For a more detailed explanation about all the above parts and visualization, listen directly to him on the following video:
+This article is prepared by Mr. Satish Atmanathan, a senior oil and gas professional with extensive work experience.
+For a more detailed explanation of all the above parts and visualization, listen directly to him in the following video:

 If you wish to learn more about Pressure Vessels, their design, fabrication, installation, etc in depth, then the following online courses will surely help you: